eachabys/KATA_SEARCH/README.md

 ### Tests

-This directory contains the [final output](https://github.com/eachabys/KATA_SEARCH/tree/master/tests/final_output) of the solution to the kata-word_problem.
+This directory contains the [final output](https://github.com/eachabys/KATA_SEARCH/tree/master/tests/test1_output) of the solution to the kata-word-search problem.
 The output of the program is the location of each word found, each on a separate line.
 The location will be represented as a series of x,y coordinates, where both x and y start at zero at the top-left of the grid.
 From this position both x and y will increase, i.e. they will never be negative.

 Given the example input above, the following output can be found in the directory tests/final_output, which represents the output to the word_search problem.